gregsmi/cpg-deploy/azure/README.md

 The initial steps for deploying the Analysis Runner server are the same as the above deployment of the Sample Metadata server, except all operations are carried out in the context of the forked analysis runner repository.
 There is an an additional step to manually build the base driver image before deploying the server.

-1. Configure GitHub deployment secret
+1. Configure GitHub deployment secret (as in the [Sample Metadata server](#deploy-sample-metadata-server) deployment)
-1. Update deployment configuration
+1. Update deployment configuration (as in the [Sample Metadata server](#deploy-sample-metadata-server) deployment)
 1. From within `analysis-runner-fork/driver`:
    ```shell
    DOCKER_IMAGE="$(jq -r .container_registry ../deploy-config.prod.json)/analysis-runner/images/driver-base:1.2"
    docker build -f Dockerfile.base --tag=$DOCKER_IMAGE . && docker push $DOCKER_IMAGE
    ```
 1. Kick off server deployment
-   - Enable workflows on forked repository
-      1. Navigate to the github page for your forked analysis-runner repository
+   - Navigate to the github page for your forked sample-metadata repository and click "Actions"
-      1. Click "Actions"
-      1. Click "I understand my workflows, go ahead and enable them"
+   - [If necessary] click "I understand my workflows, go ahead and enable them"
-   - Run Azure Deploy Workflows
+   - Run workflows
-      1. Navigate to the github page for your forked analysis-runner repository
-      1. Click "Actions"
       1. Click "Azure Deploy" under the list of workflows
       1. Click the "Run workflow" drop down menu
       1. Select the "main" branch and click the "Run workflow" button
-      1. Then click "Azure Web Deploy" under the list of workflows
+      1. Repeat steps 1-3 with the "Azure Web Deploy" workflow
-      1. Click the "Run workflow" drop down menu
-      1. Select the "main" branch and click the "Run workflow" button
-      1. The deployment records will run for a few minutes, and will eventually be annotated with a green check-mark if deployment was successful.
+   - The deployment records will run for a few minutes, and will eventually be annotated with a green check-mark if deployment was successful.

 Testing successful deployment of the Analysis Runner server can be done by TODO

 # Tearing Down a deployment

-If the deployment VM is still available.
+If the deployment VM is still available:

 1. Navigate to `cpg-deploy-fork/azure/`
-1. `terraform destroy`.
+1. Run `terraform destroy`.
 After confirmation, deletion of resources should take approximately 3 minutes
 1. Remove the github secrets from the `sample-metadata-fork` and `analysis-runner-fork` repositories

-If the deployment machine is no longer available
+If the deployment VM is no longer available:

 1. Configure a new deployment machine with the pre-requisites described under [Deployment machine pre-requisites](#deployment-machine-pre-requisites)
-1. Clone the cpg-deploy-fork repository
+1. Clone the `cpg-deploy-fork` repository
 1. Run the following to re-initialize a local client to existing terraform state

    ```bash